 Creating Questions & Tests

 A collection of questions forms a question bank.
 Question Banks let you create a common pool of questions for the course, to be used in the tests.
-Question banks can store questions within categories.
+It can store questions within categories.
+You can create either multiple choice questions or true or false questions for the question bank.

 Every course in Skill Lake has its own question bank.
 Click on the Create Question button to create a question.